browserengineering/book/book/reflow.md

         return 0
 ```

-Note that this expects an `ElementNode.pseudoclasses` field, which I\'ll
+This expects an `ElementNode.pseudoclasses` field, which I\'ll
 initialize to an empty set:

 ``` {.python}